Project Marathwada

-Project Marathwada is a 2016 Indian Hindi-language drama film, made by the Producer-Director duo of Prakash Patel and Bhavin Wadia, along with Niraj Laxmikant Patel, Praful Patel, Sandip Patil, Sadiya Khan & Bhavin Wadia as Co-Producer.
-The film is based on the issue of Farmer Suicides in India and stars Om Puri as a distressed farmer, Tukaram.
+Project Marathwada is a 2016 Indian Hindi-language drama film, made by the producer-director duo of Prakash Patel and Bhavin Wadia, along with Niraj Laxmikant Patel, Praful Patel, Sandip Patil, Sadiya Khan and Bhavin Wadia as co-producer.
+The film is based on the issue of farmer suicides in India and stars Om Puri as a distressed farmer, Tukaram.

-The films also stars Govind Namdeo, Dalip Tahil, Kunal Seth, Seema Biswas, Rahul Patel, and Farrah Kader.
-It follows the story of a Marathwada-based indebted farmer, who comes to Mumbai hoping for help from the Government after his son commits suicide.
+The film also stars Govind Namdeo, Dalip Tahil, Kunal Seth, Seema Biswas, Rahul Patel, and Farrah Kader.
+It follows the story of a Marathwada-based indebted farmer, who comes to Mumbai hoping for help from the government after his son commits suicide.
 The story takes a twist when he comes across four college students making a documentary on the same subject.
 The first look of the film was released on 22 September 2015.